MatteoVavusotto/CalculatorJS/README.md

 The main goal was to get some hands-on practice and really understand how JavaScript works under the hood, especially when it comes to object-oriented programming.
 It’s been a fun little challenge, and I’ve learned a lot in the process.

-Feel free to check it out, and if you have any feedback or ideas to improve it, I’d love to hear them!
+Feel free to check it out, and if you have any feedback or ideas to improve it, I’d love to hear them!!!